AdrienFabre/makers_coding_bootcamp_portfolio/README.md

   expect(client).to receive(:message).and_return(message)
 ````

 - **Spy:** here we tell out test that a method **has been called**.
-This is usually used with a stub.
-This is like a mock but with 2 lines, the first line is like a stub and the second line is created with 'have_received'.
+This is usually used with a 'stub'.
+This is like a 'mock' but with 2 lines, the first line is like a 'stub' and the second line is created with 'have_received'.

-Here what is important is that a test has 3 parts.
-Firstly, we setup everything we need for the test, Secondly, whatever action is being done, Thirdly, a result is expected.
-When we mock, we expect at in the first part, this is why the spy is a clearer alternative.
+Here what is important is to remember the 3 parts of a test.
+Firstly, we setup everything we need for the test, Secondly, an action is happening, Thirdly, a result is expected.
+When we mock, we 'expect'in the first part, this is why the spy is a clearer alternative, it allows us to keep the expectation in the Third part.

-Here is an example of the Takeaway challeng as I described:
+Here is an example of the Takeaway challenge as I described:

 ````ruby
 describe SMS do